arvind-nexus/kraftshala-docs/backend/classApi/app/http/controllers/UserDailyTrackingController.md

 }
 ````
 ##### Api Url: http://api.kraftshala.com/daily-tracking/task/
-This api is used on Dashboard and Submission Tab of new UI for PBM and Daily Course
+This api is used on Dashboard and Submission Tab on learn new UI for PBM and Daily Course
 ````javascript
  http://api.kraftshala.com/daily-tracking/task/
 ````